Do you want to accept donations from people who use your website? If so, you need to learn how to add Paypal donate button in WordPress.

 In the “Language and Currency” section, select your preferred language and currency.

-Next, enter the email ID of the PayPal account you want the donations to go to, and set “Sandbox Mode” to “Off”
+Next, enter the email ID of the PayPal account where you want to send donations to, and set “Sandbox Mode” to “Off”

-In the “Other Settings” section, select your preferred button (you also have the option to upload your own button image which can help make your site distinct).
-Now scroll down to the bottom and click the Save Settings button.
+In the “Other Settings” section, select your preferred button (you also have the alternative to upload your own button image which can help make your site distinct).
+Now scroll down to the bottom and press the Save Settings button.

 Creating a PayPal Donate Button